 The Lord Mayor’s Show is naturally accessible and enjoyable by everyone, and you will see many disabled people both taking part and joining the crowds to watch.
-The only problems you might encounter are to do with getting into the City and negotiating the busy streets.
+The only problems you might encounter are to do with closed roads and busy pavements.

-For wheelchair users and anyone who is concerned about standing up in a crowd for the hour and a half that it takes the procession to pass, the grandstands are by far the best bet.
+For wheelchair users and anyone who is concerned about standing up in a crowd for the hour and a half that it takes the procession to pass, the grandstands are by far the best place to watch the Show.
 As well as the banked seating there are places reserved for wheelchairs, each with space for an accompanying carer if required.
-You can buy grandstand tickets online or by calling Laura Desai in the ticket office on 0845 450 6180.
-Laura can also be reached on lordmayorshow at tickets.com.
-Don't delay: the number of wheelchair spaces is limited and the grandstands sells out long before the day of the Show.
+You can buy grandstand tickets online or by calling Gerard Pryce in the ticket office on 03332 406003.
+Gerard can also be reached on lordmayorshow at tickets.com.
+Don't delay: the wheelchair space is limited and the grandstands sell out long before the day of the Show.

 The busiest parts of the route are around St Paul's and Mansion House.
 If you're at all concerned about the crowds, or might be a bit unsteady on your feet, please avoid those areas.
-In quieter places like Fleet Street the crowd should be much more manageable and you should be able to use folding chairs.
+In quieter places like Fleet Street, Victoria Embankment and Queen Victoria Street the crowd should be much more manageable and you should be able to use folding chairs.
 There is also less of a crush during the return leg of the procession, so for wheelchair users the best option may be to head for Victoria Embankment at about 1pm.

 If you decide to go for the first leg of the procession - which is usually a bit more lively - and you want to be at the front of the crowd, try to get there by about 10.
 Front row positions are bagged quite early on.